 Installation finished.
 Run sudo enclave license [LICENSE_KEY] to request a certificate. sudo systemctl start enclave to start enclave, or sudo enclave start to start as an interactive foreground process. sudo enclave add [PEER_NAME] to authorise a connection to another system running enclave. sudo enclave for status.

-In order to use Enclave, your system will a certificate, and license keys enable Enclave to request certificates.
-License keys are available from the Manage License Keys section of your account in the Enclave Portal.
+To use Enclave, your system requires a certificate.
+License keys (available from the Manage License Keys section of your account in the Enclave Portal) allow Enclave to request certificates.
 If you have a trial account, a

 30 day trial license key will have been automatically generated for you.